xxia8864/ansible/Customized/readme.md

 ### Inventories:

-Add network OS information to inventory, below are the sample.
+Add network OS information to the inventory.
+Below is a sample:

 ```yaml
 ---